 5. Train Both Generally and Specifically

 For the ACFT, specific exercises are the exercises and drills that are part of the test itself, or very close.
-"General" exercises are essentially conventional strength-training exercises and may include compound or isolation movements using free weights, cables, or machines.
+"General" exercises are essentially conventional strength-training exercises.

-That doesn't mean they can't help you better perform come testing day.
+That doesn't mean they can't help you better perform come testing day, though.
 In fact, general exercises offer general transfer into improvements in human performance by increasing muscle hypertrophy, motor-unit recruitment, bone density, and connective tissue strength, which can improve overall health and reduce injury risk.

 6. Split Up Your Strength and Conditioning Workouts